SEM-Mozarteum/sem-opmo/README.md

 # Opusmodus Tutorial

-is a collection of patches for Opusmodus (Version 3 - 4.0.x) used as a step-by-step tutorial for the classes in Computer Assisted Composition at the Studio for Electronic Music at the Mozarteum, Salzburg, Austria.
+is a collection of patches for Opusmodus (Version 3 - 4.0.x)<br>
+used as a step-by-step tutorial for the classes in Computer Assisted Composition<br>
+at the Studio for Electronic Music at the Mozarteum, Salzburg, Austria.

 ## Installation / Usage (Mac & Windows)

-1. Download the ZIP archive of this tutorial (Copy → Download ZIP or https://github.com/bornhoeft/sem-opmo/zipball/master) and unpack it.
+1. Download the ZIP archive of this tutorial.<br> (Copy → Download ZIP or https://github.com/bornhoeft/sem-opmo/zipball/master) and unpack it.

 2. Copy the content in the Folder /Opusmodus/Documents in your home directory.